Otorhinolaryngology (ear, nose and throat surgery, ENT)

 - open operations to remove neck lumps, and salivary gland tumours

 ENT surgery has been at the forefront of the latest medical technologies and minimally invasive procedures are common.
-This has many benefits including less scarring and shorter recovery periods for patients.
+This has many benefits including less scarring and shorter recovery periods

 Most ENT surgeons develop a sub-specialty and these include: